PagerDuty, Inc. (PD) CEO Jennifer Tejada on Q3 2021 Results - Earnings Call Transcript

 Sterling Auty

 All right.
-I just want to make sure so if you think about organically where the guidance is for next quarter, would you say that you've guided up organically and then added Rundeck?
+I just want to make sure, so if you think about organically where the guidance is for next quarter, would you say that you've guided up organically and then added Rundeck?
 Or was there some --

 Howard Wilson

-It was as a combination.
-It was a combination of improved the quality of PagerDuty and the addition of Rundeck.
+It was a combination.
+It was a combination of improved performance of PagerDuty and the addition of Rundeck.

 Sterling Auty